Migration Plan Workflow¶

 For each workload in the plan with status: pending:

-- Patches the pod template with CloudTaser annotations:
+- Patches the pod template with cloudtaser annotations:

-cloudtaser.io/inject: "true"cloudtaser.io/vault-address: <vault-address>cloudtaser.io/secret-paths: <comma-separated vault paths>cloudtaser.io/env-map: <vault-path:field=ENV_VAR,...>
+cloudtaser.io/inject: "true"cloudtaser.io/secretstore-address: <vault-address>cloudtaser.io/secret-paths: <comma-separated vault paths>cloudtaser.io/env-map: <vault-path:field=ENV_VAR,...>

 - Optionally triggers a rolling restart by adding a